Weeks-UNC/longleaf-dotfiles/README.md

 This will take effect on your next log in, so go ahead and log out and back in.

-Finally, you should install Anaconda and use the included Anaconda environment to run all of this software:
+Finally, if you are not already using Anaconda, you should install Anaconda and use the included Anaconda environment to run Weeks Lab software.
+If you have another python module loaded, remove it first:

 ```
+module list
+module rm python # if necessary
 module load anaconda
+module save
 conda env create -f /proj/kweeks/bin/Longleaf-dotfiles/map-env.yml
 ```